 2.2 Methods

 The study is restricted to the spring season, defined as the September-October-November (SON) trimester.
 We compute seasonal means for the different variables, averaging monthly values weighted by the number of days in each month.
-We use the 200 hPa level to represent the high troposphere and 50 hPa to represent the lower stratosphere.
+We use the 200 hPa level to represent the upper troposphere and 50 hPa to represent the lower stratosphere.

-We computed the amplitude and phase of the TOC wave 1 by averaging (area-weighted) the data of each SON between 75°S and 45°S, and then extracting the wave-1 component of the Fourier spectrum.
+We computed the amplitude and phase of the TCO wave 1 by averaging (area-weighted) the data of each SON between 75°S and 45°S, and then extracting the wave-1 component of the Fourier spectrum.
 We chose this latitude band because it is wide enough to capture most of the relevant anomalies of SH mid-latitudes.

 We computed the level-dependent SAM index as the leading EOF of year-round monthly geopotential height anomalies south of 20ºS at each level for the whole period (Baldwin and Thompson 2009).
-We further split the SAM into its zonally symmetric and zonally asymmetric components (S-SAM and A-SAM indices respectively).
-These indices were obtained by projecting monthly geopotential height fields onto the zonally asymmetric and zonally symmetric parts of the SAM spatial pattern, as proposed by Campitelli, Díaz, and Vera (2022a).
+We further split the SAM into its zonally symmetric and zonally asymmetric components (S-SAM and A-SAM indices respectively) following Campitelli, Díaz, and Vera (2022a).
+The method consists in first computing the leading EOF of monthly geopotential height anomalies at each level and then computing the zonal mean and the zonal anomalies from its spatial pattern.
+We then project each level’s monthly geopotential height fields onto the corresponding EOF field, the zonally symmetric field and the zonally asymmetric fields to obtain time series corresponding to the full SAM, the symmetric SAM and the asymmetric SAM, respectively.

 Seasonal indices of the PSA patterns (PSA1 and PSA2) were calculated, in agreement with Mo and Paegle (2001), as the third and fourth EOFs of seasonal mean anomalies for 500-hPa geopotential heights at SH.

 Linear trends were computed by Ordinary Least Squares (OLS) and the 95% confidence interval was computed assuming a t-distribution with the appropriate residual degrees of freedom (D. Wilks 2011).

 2.3 Complex Empirical Orthogonal Functions (cEOF)